Zaid-Ajaj/the-elmish-book/chapters/fable/fable-packages.md

   </ItemGroup>
 </Project>
 ```
 Now take a closer look at the highlighted line: a package reference is included that points to `Fable.Browser.Dom`.
-This package was restored from `nuget`.
+This package was restored from [nuget](http://www.nuget.org).
 From dotnet's perspective it is a normal package but in fact this is a *Fable-specific* package and it is meant to only be used within Fable projects.
 Using this package, we were able to `open Browser.Dom` namespace and gain access to some of the browser's APIs, specifically the DOM APIs that allows us to reference and manipulate elements on the page.

 ### Fable-specific Packages